 Here we were, 8 weeks in and history repeating itself.
 My initial thoughts – ‘well why wouldn’t it happen again?’ and ‘I can’t face the EPU, I want to go home’.
 Jenny and the midwives could feel our pain and were very empathetic.
 After all, they’ve been on this journey with us for the last 3 pregnancies.

 I was just grateful we were in our safe place, surrounded by professionals who knew us and knew exactly how to support us.
 They happily agreed with my decision to go home instead of visiting the EPU.
-I honestly couldn’t bare to face that ward at that moment, and felt I could look after myself at home.
+I honestly couldn’t bare to face it at that moment, and felt I could look after myself at home.

 We decided that we would give the pregnancy a week to try and naturally miscarry, and if nothing had happened then I would go to the EPU for medical management.
 The midwife even offered to do a repeat scan next week if the physical miscarriage happened.